Severe Weather & Heat Coordination Message #1 – Monday 6/28/21 – Severe Weather, Oppressive Heat & Humidity Potential

 Follow us on Twitter – http://twitter.com/wx1box

-Severe Weather Coordination Message #1 – Sunday 5/23/2021 Severe Weather Potential
+Severe Weather Coordination Message #1 – Saturday 6/18/21 Late PM and Evening Severe Weather Potential

 Hello to all…

-..Isolated to Scattered Strong to Severe thunderstorms are possible Sunday Afternoon and Evening anytime between 1-9 PM EDT.
-Strong to damaging winds, hail, frequent lighting and heavy downpours with minor urban and poor drainage flooding are the main threats.
-The Storm Prediction Center (SPC) has much of Southern New England in a marginal risk for severe weather for Sunday.
-In addition, marine areas could see strong straightline winds for a brief period of time even without thunderstorms present and marine interests should monitor..
+..Isolated to Scattered Strong to Severe Thunderstorms are possible late Saturday Afternoon and Evening across much of Southern New England with a timeframe of after 5 PM til 12 AM Saturday with strong to damaging winds, hail, frequent lightning and heavy rainfall with urban and poor drainage flooding as the main threats.
+The Storm Prediction Center (SPC) has placed much of Southern New England in a marginal risk for severe weather for Saturday..

-..SKYWARN Self-Activation will monitor the severe weather potential for Sunday Afternoon through Evening..
+..SKYWARN Self-Activation will monitor the severe weather potential for Saturday late Afternoon and Evening..

-Warm and humid conditions will be prevalent across the region Sunday with a strong cold front pushing through the region.
-This will setup the potential for isolated to scattered strong to severe thunderstorms.
+An impulse in the atmosphere will move into Southern New England late Saturday Afternoon into Saturday Evening with the potential for isolated to scattered strong to severe thunderstorms.
 The headlines depict the current thinking.
 Key factors include:

-SKYWARN Self-Activation will monitor the severe weather potential for Sunday Afternoon through Evening.
-Another Coordination message will be posted by 10 AM Sunday Morning.
-Below is the NWS Boston/Norton Area Forecast Discussion, Hazardous Weather Outlook and SPC Day-2 Convective Outlook:
+SKYWARN Self-Activation will monitor the severe weather potential for Saturday late Afternoon and Evening.
+Another coordination message will be posted by 10 AM Saturday Morning.
+Below is the NWS Boston/Norton Area Forecast Discussion, Enhanced Hazardous Weather Outlook and SPC Day-2 Convective Outlook:

 NWS Boston/Norton Area Forecast Discussion: